-DeJoy maintains financial ties to former company as Postal Service awards it a $120 million contract
+DeJoy maintains financial ties to former company as USPS awards it new $120 million contract

 Those issues were to be directed to David E. Williams, the agency’s chief operating officer.
 Williams retired in January.
 The Postal Service declined to provide The Washington Post with DeJoy’s updated screening processes.

 On Aug.
-13, though, DeJoy notified postal ethics officials that he would begin to divest of 14 companies in which he held assets and officials said could present conflicts of interest, including XPO.
+13, though, DeJoy notified postal ethics officials that he would begin to divest of 14 companies of which he held assets and officials said could present conflicts of interest, including XPO.

 Over the ensuing four months, he sold between $27.7 million and $107.8 million in shares from those companies.
 The vast majority – between $26 million and $103.6 million – were of XPO assets.